-Meryl Streep Is Wrong: MMA Is as 'Crawling With Outsiders and Foreigners' as Hollywood Is
+Did Meryl Streep Misrepresent MMA?

 The implication was that you could expel foreigners from the country and you wouldn’t have Hollywood but you’d have MMA.
 Of course, if you expelled foreigners from the country you would destroy MMA, which is as Brazilian as it American—and Irish and Japanese and Russian and Korean and Belgian.

 I think her implication was bigger: It was that MMA fans are inward-looking, provincial people who are offended and confused by the cosmopolitanism of Hollywood.
-And that’s a more disturbing kind of ignorance, right?
-The ignorance of the dynamics of a particular sport.
+And that’s a more disturbing kind of ignorance: ignorance about people rather than ignorance about the dynamics of a particular sport.

 I’m not sure how much you know about MMA…